jonjamz/blaze-forms/README.md

 ### Getting Started

-**1. Provide a schema and an action function in a parent template's helpers**
+**1. Provide a schema and an action function in a parent template's helpers**.

 ```javascript
 Template['testForm'].helpers({